 Alto Trombone

 One of my primary areas of interest as a performer and researcher is alto trombone.
 Below are a few articles, along with some other alto-related stuff that may be of interest.
+I try to strike a balance between research, pedagogy, and performance.
 As always, your questions and comments are welcome.

-Alto Trombone Timeline: The alto trombone timeline I’ve posted here is primarily a subset of the general Trombone History Timeline found elsewhere on this site.
-It draws from many of the most recent, up-to-date sources, as well as more than 50 primary sources.
-Like the general timeline, it’s a work in progress—still lots of stuff to add.
+Alto Trombone Timeline: The alto trombone timeline I’ve posted here was initially just a subset of the general Trombone History Timeline found elsewhere on this site; however, it now has significant additional content not included in the general timeline.
+It draws from many of the most recent, up-to-date sources, as well as more than 100 primary sources.
+All the references are found in the Alto Trombone Bibliography; readers are encouraged to explore the sources in order to get broader context for timeline entries.
+Images in the timeline are either used by permission or fall in the public domain.
+Like the general timeline, it’s a work in progress—still much to add, revise, etc.

 praetorius-plate-82Praetorius on Alto Trombone: Here’s why the partial-sentence that some scholars are fond of quoting is perhaps something short of the full story.